 WHEN TO GO?

 Pittsburgh is a city that experiences four very distinct seasons.
 Summers tend to be warm and humid with frequent cloudy days that quickly turn into rainy days.
 May is traditionally the wettest month while August and September tend to bring less rain with warm and sunny weather.
 PNC Park is an open-air ballpark, so don’t forget to bring a light rain jacket.

 WHAT ELSE TO SEE?

-Another sports related attraction in Pittsburgh is within walking distance of PNC Park.
-The Western Pennsylvania Sports Museum, located within the Heinz History Museum, offers an amazing collection of historical artifacts and exhibits, all related to Pittsburgh’s rich sports heritage.
+Two fantastic sports museums within the Pittsburgh area are the Robert Clemente Museum and the Western Pennsylvania Sports Museum.
+The Roberto Clemente Museum honors Roberto Clemente, the Major League Baseball right fielder of the Pittsburgh Pirates and Hall of Famer.
+The museum is located in the former Engine House No. 25, in the Lawrenceville section of in Pittsburgh, Pennsylvania (10 minute drive from PNC Park).
+The Western Pennsylvania Sports Museum, located within the Heinz History Museum, is walking distance to PNC Park.
+It offers an amazing collection of historical artifacts and exhibits, all related to Pittsburgh’s rich sports heritage.
 With more than 70 youth and adult interactive exhibits, audio/video programs and a two-story theater, Ballpark Chasers recommends this spot for more than just fans of Pittsburgh sports.

 BALLPARK CHASERS VACATION?